DaniPix/sbab_test/README.md

 Use Flickr API to search for random images based on input query.

-MVVM approach in a multi-modular project
+MVVM approach in a multi-modular project, where each feature is a separate module.
+This approach in my opinion helps build a scalable app for the future.
+Potentially all isolated UI components (views, fragments, activities and resources can reside in their own module container)

 Some explanation about the approach taken in implementation of the test case